dj0nz/cptools/README.md

-## Script I use with Check Point ##
+## Scripts I used with Check Point ##

 A collection of scripts and (even!) programs I often use when working with Check Point products.
 Careful: Some of them are ... um ... special, others not production-ready.
-But I love them all.
-They're like pets ... :)
+Go check yourself. xD

 ### [add-gw-hostnames.sh](add-gw-hostnames.sh)
 Uses mgmt_cli to fetch names and IPs of gateways or cluster members from Check Point database and creates host name entries.